CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

 };
 ```

 That implementation will make the test pass, but it is not what we want, is it?
-We have just passed in some hard coded values in to that function.
+We have just passed in some hard coded values into that function.

 Let's instead call the `BMICalculator` to do the calculation for us by changing the code to: